-- 2 units of English (NESA Developed Course) - at least 1 unit or Religion (either Studies of Religion 1 or Studies in Catholic Thought) - at least 2 Units of Mathematics in the Year 11 Course.

-Students must study 6 units of NESA Board Developed Courses.
+- at least 1 unit or Religion (either Studies of Religion 1 or Studies in Catholic Thought) - 2 units of English (NESA Developed Course) - 2 units of Maths (compulsory for Yr 11 only) - 6 units of NESA Board Developed Courses.

 What are Units?